LLM: Application Process

 • Intensive Legal English + LL.M.

 Admission Requirements for LL.M.
-Applicants with a Juris Doctor from an ABA-approved Law School
+Applicants

 The Application Checklist explains in detail which documents are necessary to complete an application.
 Please read carefully before applying and follow the below instructions to ensure your application is complete.
 For questions, please do not hesitate to contact the Graduate Program to which you are applying.